KavyaD1/Image-Steganography-project/README.md

 # 🖼️ Image Steganography Project

-This project implements **Image Steganography**, a technique for hiding secret information inside images.
-Using Python and Jupyter Notebook, this tool lets users encode and decode messages within image files.
+This project implements **Image Steganography**, a technique for hiding secret information inside image files.
+Built using Python and Jupyter Notebook, the tool allows users to encode and decode text messages inside images in a simple and effective way.

 ---

 ## 🔍 Features

-- ✅ Hide text messages inside PNG or JPG images
+- ✅ Encode text into PNG or JPG images
-- ✅ Extract hidden messages from stego images
+- ✅ Decode hidden messages from stego images
-- ✅ Easy-to-use interface via Jupyter Notebook
+- ✅ Simple and interactive interface (Jupyter Notebook)
-- ✅ Clean and readable code
+- ✅ Lightweight, beginner-friendly codebase

 ---